mckaymadsen/cs201_project/README.md

  Each movie has its data stored in a struct.

- For the user catalog, a simple array was chosen due to the small size of the catalogs (<50), although this can be easily increased or decreaed in the code.
+ For the user catalog, a simple array was chosen due to the small size of the catalogs (<50), although this can be easily increased or decreased in the code.

  **Searching**